-The effect on income statement is comprised of the Group's floating long term debt which is recognized through the statement of income.
-The effect on equity is comprised of the changes in fair value of interest rate swaps which are hedging the debt portfolio.
-The effect of one percentage point decline is calculated with a 0% interest rate floor.
-The proportion of fixed interest loans in the loan portfolio can be increased by means of interest rate derivatives.
-As a consequence of this treasury policy, the Group's average interest rate level, in general, can be higher than the market level of short-term interest rates when low rates prevail and, on the other hand, lower than the market level when high rates prevail.
+Counterparty risk arises from the potential failure of a financial institution to meet its payment obligations regarding The effect on income statement is comprised of the Group's financial instruments.
+All credit risks related to other financial floating long term debt which is recognized through the stateinstruments than the regular accounts receivable are managed ment of income.
+The effect on equity is comprised of the by Konecranes Group Treasury.
+There is no substantial concenchanges in fair value of interest rate swaps which are hedging tration of credit risk regarding the financial instruments, since the debt portfolio.
+The effect of one percentage point decline is investments are rare and hedging instruments are done with calculated with a 0% interest rate floor.
+The proportion of fixed a number of banks.
+Additionally, counterparties for financial interest loans in the loan portfolio can be increased by means instruments are limited to the core banks of the Group.
+These of interest rate derivatives.
+As a consequence of this treasury are all major banks with good credit ratings.
+The majority of all policy, the Group's average interest rate level, in general, can be financial instruments are of short-term nature, with maturity of higher than the market level of short-term interest rates when less than one year.
+There are no significant deposits or loans low rates prevail and, on the other hand, lower than the market granted with external counterparties. level when high rates prevail.
+The Group has counterparty risk in form of cash holdings in several banks around the world.
+Despite the active cash Commodity risk management structures the Group has in place, cash holdings By using electricity derivatives, the Group strives to reduce globally with several banks are needed to ensure the liquidity of the negative effect caused by electricity price fluctuation.
+The Group companies.
+The Group Treasury follows closely the expooverall importance of the energy price risk is small compared to sure in the Group according to principles set out in the Treasury other financial risks and cannot be described as significant.
+Policy and takes necessary actions for reducing the risk.

-Commodity risk

-By using electricity derivatives, the Group strives to reduce the negative effect caused by electricity price fluctuation.
-The overall importance of the energy price risk is small compared to other financial risks and cannot be described as significant.